 SpotLite360 IOT Solutions, Inc. Announces Private Placement

-/EIN News/ -- DENVER and VANCOUVER, British Columbia and TORONTO, Jan.
-13, 2023 (GLOBE NEWSWIRE) -- SPOTLITE360 IOT SOLUTIONS, INC. (“SpotLite360” or the “Company”) (CSE: LITE) (OTC: SPLTF) (Frankfurt: 87A) announces that it is offering up to 5,000,000 units of the Company (the "Offer Units") at a price of C$0.10 per Offer Unit for gross proceeds of no less than C$350,000 and up to C$500,000.
-Each Offer Unit consisting of one (1) common share and of one common share purchase warrant, each whole common share purchase warrant being exercisable to purchase an additional common share for a period of two years from closing at a price of C$0.12 (the “Offering”).
+DENVER and VANCOUVER, British Columbia and TORONTO, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- SPOTLITE360 IOT SOLUTIONS, INC. ("SpotLite360" or the "Company") LITE SPLTF (Frankfurt: 87A) announces that it is offering up to 5,000,000 units of the Company (the "Offer Units") at a price of C$0.10 per Offer Unit for gross proceeds of no less than C$350,000 and up to C$500,000.
+Each Offer Unit consisting of one (1) common share and of one common share purchase warrant, each whole common share purchase warrant being exercisable to purchase an additional common share for a period of two years from closing at a price of C$0.12 (the "Offering").

 The Company intends to use the aggregate net proceeds of the Offering for the acquisition of environmental control hardware and the implementation services related to realizing the existing backlog of business.
 The Offering is expected to close on or about January 19, 2023.